chinomnsoawazie/AfroPanTrack-frontend/README.md

 </p>

  <h2 id="first-start">First start</h2>
-<p>After installtion you need to fire up the backend API and the frontend in that order.
+<p>After installation you need to fire up the backend API and the frontend in that order.
 For the backend, navigate into the folder you cloned the backend repo into(probably need to run an <code>ls</code> command to be sure youre in the root app folder), and run <code>rails s</code>.
 This would start the backend on the default <code>port 3000</code>.
 Then in a new shell tab or new terminal window, navivate to the folder containing the cloned and properly installed frontend repo and run <code>npm start</code>.
 It should come up with a dialog that informs you <code>port 3000</code> is taken and props you to chose to run the frontend on a different port.
 Chose yes and everything should be alright.
 Frontend will run on a port with a number above 3000, usually 3001.<br/>

 To access the backend, go to <code>http://localhost:3000</code><br/>
 To acess the frontend, go to <code>http://localhost:3001</code></p>